This post is part of our Easy, Waste-Busting Food and Drink Recipes resource.

 - 2-3 tablespoons of olive oil

-- Rice flour for dusting work surface (or standard flour if not concerned about gluten)
+- Flour for dusting work surface (rice flour is great for dusting, but you can just use more pea flour or standard flour if not concerned about gluten)

 - Preheat oven to 180oC.